 Goal: to combine fisheries and dendrochronology methods to quantify the influence of climate on fisheries in a way that furthers adaptive fisheries management in the face of a changing ocean

 Climate is a major driver of species productivity, community structure and ecosystem functioning in the nearshore marine environment.
 However, as we gain a clearer understanding of oceanographic shifts that will occur as our climate changes, the lack of information on species’ biological responses to climate variability becomes apparent.
 This work relies on growth information stored in the otoliths of nearshore rockfish to improve our understanding of how environmental drivers impact individual fish growth.
-I aim to communicate results to managers working to forecast fishery dynamics to ensure sustainable management of our California nearshore stocks.
+Results can inform managers working to forecast fishery dynamics to ensure sustainable management of our California nearshore stocks.

 Data and results from this project will be available soon.